How to Sell Land Without a Realtor in Oklahoma

 Check the title to the property

 Confirm that everything is in order with the title to the property.
-While you may not have doubts about who owns the property, it's important to know exactly who is listed on the title.
+While you may not have doubts about who owns the property, it's essential to know exactly who is listed on the title .
 There are several ways to look up a deed in Oklahoma:

 Check the property taxes